billy-bertrand/My-First-Robot/README.md

 - _I cannot do everything on your own_.
 This experience taught me the importance of relying on others.
 Trust that they will play their part as intended, so I can play mine as well.

 - _Plan "A" rarely works_.
 I witnessed it.
-Many attempts to solve a problem worked well on paper, but never worked the first time.
+Many attempts to solve a problem worked well on paper, but **never** worked the first time.
 They did not account for wiring issues, and/or unexpected behaviors of certain components.
-So part of this experience helped me realize that being a great engineer meant **_making the most out of available, and reliable components_**...
+So part of this experience helped me realize that part of being a great engineer meant **_making the most out of available, and reliable components_**...

 - _Being patient with myself_.
 It's okay to fail.
 It's part of the process.
 It really is.
 I realized that frustration occured when I refused to accept that an idea failed (because it looked "too good" on paper or in my head).